My first book memory

 Torrey, a physician and researcher, tells the fascinating story of a baffling brain disease and urges readers to look beyond the stigma of mental illness.

-His book led me to the National Alliance for Mental Illness (NAMI).
-I found out I wasn’t alone.
+His book led me to the National Alliance for Mental Illness (NAMI), where I found out I wasn’t alone.
 Many families are touched by mental illness.
 I began sharing my experiences with others.
 I produced and managed media campaigns for the state and local chapters of NAMI, served on the local board of directors, and was honored for exceptional public awareness efforts by NAMI New York State.

 Writing.
 Becoming a medical librarian.

 I returned to school for a master’s in library science.
-As a medical librarian, I guide health care providers, medical students, researchers, patients and families to the best medical and health information.
-Someday research in psychiatry, neurology, genetics, and related fields may lead to a cure for serious mental illnesses.
-I’d like to do what I can to make that day come sooner, rather than later.
+As a medical librarian at UR Medicine, I guided health care providers, medical students, researchers, patients and families to the best medical and health information.
+Someday research in psychiatry, neurology, genetics, and related fields may lead to a cure for serious mental illnesses, and I wanted to do what I could to make that day come sooner rather than later.